Curriculum Digest

 This clerkship offered at the SSVM teaching hospital specialty hospital provides primary case responsibility for a spectrum of more complicated clinical diseases affecting dogs and cats.
 History taking, physical examination, problem identification, selection and interpretation of diagnostic tests, and treatment planning are core learning objectives.

-Students will select three clerkships with a specialist approved by the American Board of Veterinary Specialists.
-Ophthalmology, Cardiology, Exotics, Oncology and Dermatology are available at the SSVM teaching hospital.
-Other specialties may be approved though petition to the Office of Academic Affairs.
-(Note, large animal focus students can request a specialist with large animal focus).
+Students will select a primary care clerkship with a specialist approved by the American Board of Veterinary Specialties (ABVS).
+To fulfill the objectives of the clerkship, the supervising clinician must be in a practice limited to their specialty and be residency trained.
 The Specialty Medicine Clerkship will be repeated three times for a total of 6 weeks and a maximum of one clerkship (2 weeks) can be completed within the same specialty.
+Additional specialties can be selected for elective clerkships.